Opentrons/opentrons/api/docs/v2/new_modules.rst

 Block Max Volume
 ++++++++++++++++

-The Thermocycler Module's block temperature controller varies its behavior based on the amount of liquid in the wells of its labware.
-Specifying an accurate volume allows the Thermocycler Module to precisely track the temperature of the samples.
-The ``block_max_volume`` parameter is specified in µL and is the volume of the most-full well in the labware that is loaded on the Thermocycler Module's block.
+The Thermocycler's block temperature controller varies its behavior based on the amount of liquid in the wells of its labware.
+Specifying an accurate volume allows the Thermocycler to precisely track the temperature of the samples.
+The ``block_max_volume`` parameter is specified in µL and is the volume of the most-full well in the labware that is loaded on the Thermocycler's block.
 If not specified, it defaults to 25 µL.

 .. code-block:: python